DengY11/dkv/docs/ARCHITECTURE.md

 - **SSTable blocks**: LevelDB uses restart points for prefix compression inside blocks.
 DKV stores raw entries (or fully compressed per block with Snappy/Zstd/LZ4 chosen at build time).
 Index entries include block size (header+payload) and header carries raw/stored sizes and compression code.
 - **Caches/Bloom**: Both use block cache and Bloom filters; DKV also supports a separate Bloom cache that can pin upper-level blooms.
 - **Compaction**: Same leveled model (L0 overlap, L1+ non-overlap).
 DKV’s compaction is simpler (no partial overlap trimming) and rewrites the manifest after each compaction.
+- **Snapshots**: LevelDB exposes long-lived snapshots that prevent compaction from dropping versions newer than the snapshot sequence.
+DKV’s `ReadOptions::snapshot`/`snapshot_seq` build a static view at iterator creation time and, while the iterator lives, compaction retains the latest version per key that is ≤ the oldest active snapshot seq.
+Once all snapshots are released, older versions may be dropped on compaction.
+There is no explicit snapshot handle API beyond iterator lifetime.
 - **Durability knobs**: Both offer per-write sync; DKV adds optional periodic WAL sync (`wal_sync_interval_ms`).

 ## Example